Smoke-free apartment buildings are becoming the wave

 Cadillac (MI) Housing Commission Executive Director Dan Peterson gave a

-presentation of the above title at the National Association of Housing & Redevelopment
+presentation of the above title at the National Association of Housing &

-a 40-slide PowerPoint.
-The presentation was particularly focused on how public
+presentation included a 40-slide PowerPoint.
+The presentation was particularly

-housing officials can go about adopting smoke-free apartment policies in their
+focused on how public housing officials can go about adopting smoke-free

-buildings.
-Dan Peterson's housing commission did that in July, 2005, making it
+apartment policies in their buildings.
+Dan Peterson's housing commission did

-the first housing commission in Michigan to do so, and one of only about 10 in
+that in July, 2005, making it the first housing commission in Michigan to do

-the nation.
-Included in the PowerPoint presentation were the following topics:
+presentation were the following topics: a description of the

-a description of the MISmokeFreeApartment initiative; why secondhand smoke is
+MISmokeFreeApartment initiative; why secondhand smoke is an issue in public

-an issue in public housing; legal issues and smoke-free apartment policies; a
+housing; legal issues and smoke-free apartment policies; a listing of housing

 MICHIGAN SMOKE-FREE APARTMENTS INITIATIVE